The leadership and operation of ART depends upon dedicated volunteers and members, and there are many ways to get involved in the organization.

 Membership Committee and Mentor Program

 The Membership Committee is responsible for all aspects relating to membership.
-Committee members maintain the organizational database, oversee the Mentor Program, and serve as member liaisons at each ART event to welcome new members, facilitate networking opportunities, and generate innovative ideas to maintain ART as a responsive and effective professional resource.
+Committee members maintain the organizational database, serve as member liaisons at each ART event to welcome new members, facilitate networking opportunities, and generate innovative ideas to maintain ART as a responsive and effective professional resource.

-The Mentoring Program is under the jurisdiction of the Director of the Membership Committee and the Mentor Program co-Chairs.
+The Mentoring Program is under the jurisdiction of the Director of the Membership Committee.

-Mentors may suggest coursework, conferences, or workshops to help their mentee achieve his or her career goals.
+Mentors in either of these programs may suggest coursework, conferences, or workshops to help their mentee achieve his or her career goals.
 Mentors may also provide guided tours of their institution or provide resources such as publications, sample finding aids, and policies for additional reading.
 Mentees can pose questions about their mentor’s education and career path, or request a resume and cover letter review.
 Please note that the program is not an internship.
+If you are interested in either participating as a mentor or mentee please contact firstname.lastname@example.org or apply to either program when sign-up is open.

 If you have ideas on how to keep membership running smoothly, or would like to volunteer your time to membership, we would love to work together to implement!
 Please contact the Director of the Membership Committee at email@example.com.